Loader

 The universe is a dynamic and unpredictable place filled with explosive and cataclysmic events that are both challenging and exciting to study.
 The NRT (New Robotic Telescope) project will enable rapid observations of transient phenomena like Gamma Ray Bursts (GRBs), which fade within minutes of occurrence.
 In the coming decade, we will benefit from an abundance of data from survey telescopes, requiring sensitive and flexible telescopes like the NRT to follow up on discoveries.
 Additionally, the NRT will collaborate with other facilities to explore multi-messenger alerts, offering new insights into cosmic phenomena.

-The term 'supernova' covers a wide, and growing, variety of stellar explosions which can be distinguished according to their explosion mechanisms.
 The four boxes below summarise the key supernovae of interest to the NRT project, including the 'exotic' subclass which includes new and exciting sources that are predicted to be discovered by the cadences and depths provided by new survey facilities.

 Type Ia